Albertino Mussato: Exile and death

 In April 1314 there was a violent uprising against the rulers of Padua and Mussato was forced to flee to the village of Vigodarzere, but he was soon reconciled and allowed to return.
 Mussato wrote at the time that the conflict was between the Carraresi and the Altichini, however Giacomo da Carrara wrote to a nearby commune that the conflict was between him and Mussato.
 Mussato was later exiled in the spring of 1318 when Niccolò da Carrara attacked Gualpertino.
 Gualpertino fled first to the Lemici palazzo and then to the castle of Treville with his brother, Mussato, where a better chance for security was offered.
-Mussato was banished permanently in 1325 by the Carrara family and died four years later in Chioggia on the 31 May at the age of 68.
+Mussato was banished permanently in 1325 by the Carrara family and died four years later in Chioggia on 31 May at the age of 68.

 Politics

 Ideological development

 As he grew older Mussato's political stature grew substantially, not only with his fellow Paduans, but also with many individuals across Italy, and more specifically his peers.
 Often viewed as a patriot, Mussato was a prominent pre-humanist, who, fearing tyranny preferred a republic and became an influential political writer in his later adulthood.
 Born in Padua, Mussato was greatly influenced by his mentor and fellow Paduan Lovato Lovati.
 Lovati was influential in creating Mussato's political ideals that were based upon Lovati's personal experiences he built while living in Padua throughout Ezzelino da Romano's tyrannical reign as the leader of Padua.
 These experiences greatly affected Lovati's perspective, which in turn influenced Mussato to express his personal opinion on signorial monarchies.
 Through the teachings of Lovati, Mussato played a major role in influencing his friend Marsilius of Padua, the political philosopher.
 During Mussato's time in Padua he and his peers gathered regularly to discuss their ideals and help to spread the word of the humanists across Italy.
 This helped to solidify humanism as an important moral and political system in Padua and many other regions of Northern Italy during the early 14th century.
 Upon retiring from his legal career as a lawyer, Mussato began to focus on political life.
 He held multiple positions in the Paduan government and eventually served in the Consiglio Maggional (great council) of Padua.
 Mussato was also involved in numerous other diplomatic missions during his time in government as well as a part of multiple delegations for the city of Padua including the coronation of Henry VIII in Milan in 1312.